 “There is anarchy in the capital.
 The government is paralysed.
 It is necessary immediately to entrust a person who enjoys the confidence of the country with the formation of the government.
 Any delay is death”.

-Annoyed by what he considered to be Rodzianko’s overreaction, Nicholas made one last fatal mistake: he ordered the dissolution of the Duma.
+Annoyed by what he thought was Rodzianko’s overreaction, Nicholas made one last fatal mistake: he ordered the dissolution of the Duma.
 This time, however, the Duma refused.
 Not only did it continue meeting, it also formed a provisional committee of 12 men.
 This committee was asked to formulate plans for a temporary national government.

 The Petrograd Soviet re-forms

 On the same day (February 28th), the city’s Soviet, which had first met amid the turmoil of 1905, decided to reform.
 Comprised mainly of Mensheviks and Socialist-Revolutionaries, the Petrograd Soviet pledged to represent the interests of workers, soldiers and sailors.

 Russia now had two new political entities: one unelected but with authority delegated by an elected Duma, the other with no authority but backed by the disgruntled working masses.